Schnebly Hill Road is an amusement ride in Sedona

 Is Schnebly Hill Road open?

 Tucked away on the northern part of Arizona, the road tops out at 1.986m (6,515ft) above the sea level.
 It is closed in the winter.

 Is Schnebly Hill Road dangerous?

 It features some paved parts at the beginning and near the end.
 In the middle section it gets really rough with a few turns.
 The road is dirt, steep and bumpy.
-High clearance required.
-Four wheel drive strongly recommended.
+High clearance vehicle required but four wheel drive strongly recommended.
 The drive is a steep, twisty, unpaved and wonderfully scenic route that drops more than 2,000 feet from a wooded mesa into the wonderland of Sedona.
 Most SUVs are not high enough.
 The road is very bumpy and not meant for average cars.
 Not for the faint of heart.
 It’s some what like an amusement ride.
 The road is rock face in most places with some drop-offs of 2-4 feet.

 Pic: Pablo Pak

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.